 Child support and custody cases can be stressful and overwhelming, especially when you lack experience dealing with the law.
 If you have child support or custody issues, you should seek out the assistance of a lawyer for legal advice and representation.
+We are currently accepting new clients.
+Please call or text (913) 257-3110 to schedule an initial consultation.

 What factors are considered in a child custody case?